frett27/jfgdb/README.md

 #How to use

+##Windows :
+   Just put the maven reference to the jfgdb, it will decompress in the tmp the proper DLLS

+##Linux
+   reference the jar in the project,
-2 - Place the given native FGDBJNIWrapper library, and FileGeodatabase API DLLs in the PATH or LD\_LIBRARY\_PATH (for linux)
+   Due to dlopen call that don't permit to load related .so library next to the main .so, you will need to place the given native FGDBJNIWrapper library, and FileGeodatabase API DLLs in the PATH or LD\_LIBRARY\_PATH (for linux)

-3 - Use the jar file in you project